DevOpsHubIN/aurion_git/README.md

+# aurion_git

-# aurion_gitTeam Aurion is getting expertise to use git
+Team Aurion is getting expertise to use git

+This is a training on git and github